Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Bayer--Macr i's nef line bundle theory

-The Mukai morphism is the dual version of Donaldson morphism \cite[Proposition 4.4, Remark 5.5]{BM14a}.
+The Mukai morphism is the dual version of the Donaldson morphism (see \cite[Proposition 4.4, Remark 5.5]{BM14a}).
 The surjectivity of the Mukai morphism is not known in general.
-We will compute the image of the local Bayer-Macr\`i map in Theorem~\ref{thm-geometric-meaning-decomposition-dim2}.
+We will compute the image of the local Bayer--Macr\`i map in Theorem~\ref{thm-geometric-meaning-decomposition-dim2}.